orange-headed-tanager-subsp-1600

 Distribution

-Andean Region: The Western Orange-headed Tanager is also present in the Andean region, particularly on the western and central Andean slopes.
+Andean Region: The Western Orange-headed Tanager is present in the Andean region, particularly on the western and central Andean slopes.
 It can be found in montane forests and edge habitats up to certain elevations.

 Taxonomy